 There have been a number of verdicts for the plaintiff in gadolinium lawsuits, bringing compensation to those who filed the suits.
-To date, there have been no known settlements in gadolinium cases.
+Though MDL 1909 did settle, the details of that settlement have not been disclosed.

 Illinois Lawsuits: In April 2010, a circuit judge in Cook County, Illinois, opened the door for punitive damages in more 500 lawsuits filed by patients who developed NSF after receiving gadolinium.
 The ruling came after the judge reviewed evidence that GE Healthcare’s own safety experts urged the company to restrict the use of Omniscan.